xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

 For a course that is in progress or has not yet started, the start date is shown.
 For a course that has ended, the course end date is shown.

+.. only:: Partners

   .. note:: These sample images are from the edX Edge website.
 They show an **About** page and a learner dashboard on an instance powered by Open edX.
 On the `edx.org`_ website these pages present the same information, but are styled differently.

 .. include:: ../../../links/links.rst